magodo/hclgrep/README.md

 A command is one of the following:

-    -x  pattern         find all nodes matching a pattern -g  pattern         discard nodes not matching a pattern -v  pattern         discard nodes matching a pattern -p  number          navigate up a number of node parents -rx name="regexp"   filter nodes by regexp against wildcard value of "name"
+    -x  pattern         find all nodes matching a pattern -g  pattern         discard nodes not matching a pattern -v  pattern         discard nodes matching a pattern -p  number          navigate up a number of node parents -rx name="regexp"   filter nodes by regexp against wildcard value of "name" -w  name            print the wildcard node only (must be the last command)

 A pattern is a piece of HCL code which may include wildcards.
 It can be: